exusiaiwei/exusiaiwei1.github.io/_pages/cv.md

 Education
 =========

-* B.S. in Literature, WuHan University, 2023
+* B.A. in Literature, WuHan University, 2023

 Skills